 This is unquestionably the most important offseason in the history of the Nets franchise.
 It’s now or never guys.
 The Nets have wasted the last 5 seasons in New Jersey waiting to move to Brooklyn and the time has finally come.
 Will they be able to draw free agents to Brooklyn?
 Who knows.
 Only time will tell if the Nets can finally become an attractive franchise.

 Which current Nets do you most want to be resigned?
 What free agents do you want to see in a Brooklyn uniform next season?
 Post your answers in the comments section below.

-Tags: Anthony Morrow Armon Johnson Brook Lopez Brooklyn Nets Damion James Deron Williams Deshawn Stevenson Dwight Howard Eric Gordon Ersan Ilyasova Featured Gerald Green Gerald Wallace Jason Kidd Johan Petro Jordan Farmar Kevin Garnett Kris Humphries Marshon Brooks O.J.
-Mayo Popular Shelden Williams Sundiata Gaines
+Tags: Anthony Morrow Armon Johnson Brook Lopez Brooklyn Nets Damion James Deron Williams Deshawn Stevenson Dwight Howard Eric Gordon Ersan Ilyasova Gerald Green Gerald Wallace Jason Kidd Johan Petro Jordan Farmar Kevin Garnett Kris Humphries Marshon Brooks O.J.
+Mayo Shelden Williams Sundiata Gaines